ncpa0/Dilswer/README.md

 })
 ```

-For the best performance, type schemas passed to the other libraries should get compiled via the `.compileStd()` method.
+For the best performance, type schemas passed to the other libraries should get compiled via the `.compile()` method.
 The compiled schemas do not provide as detailed error messages but are order of magnitude faster.

 ```ts